 Eyes do not heal as quickly as other bodily tissues and therefore require great care.
 For a minor abrasion, it should heal on its own in a few days.
 For a more severe injury, it can take significantly longer, if it fully heals at all.
 While your eye is healing, avoid rubbing or touching it.
 If you have damaged your eye or eyes, it is important to seek medical attention immediately.

-Impact to the eye: Treatment for an impact to the eye depends on the amount of force that was applied.
+Impact on the eye: Treatment for an impact on the eye depends on the amount of force that was applied.
 To reduce pain and swelling, a more minor impact is best treated by gently applying a small cold compress.
-Contact your optometrist or emergency room medical team right away if the impact causes significant swelling, pain or visual disturbance.
+Contact your optometrist or emergency room medical team right away if the impact causes significant swelling, pain, or visual disturbance.

 Scratch to the eye: To properly check it out, a scratch of the eye requires you see an optometrist as soon as possible.
 While minor irritations to the eye may heal on their own, it is difficult to determine the severity of the scratch and could lead to something far more serious.
 While blinking, rinse your eye with a sterile saline solution.
 As it may worsen the damage, do not rub the eye.
 The best approach is simply keeping the eye closed until you can get proper attention.

 Chemical burns: Chemical burns to the eye can result from inadvertently rubbing your eyes and transferring the chemical from your hand to the eye or by a direct splash or spray of a chemical.
 Flushing the eye with sterile eyewash solution for 15 minutes is the best first aid solution.
 Acids can be rinsed out quite easily, but contacting the eye with an alkali or basic solution is much more serious.
 Regardless of the chemical type, contact your optometrist immediately to find out what else is recommended.